anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Voucher Status (vStatus) artifact SHALL be an authenticated self-contained object signed by the pledge, containing status telemetry as defined in {{Section 5.7 of !RFC8995}}.

-For the JWS-signed JSON format used by this specification, the vStatus artifact MUST use the "General JWS JSON Serialization Syntax" defined in {{Section 7.2.1 of RFC7515}}, which MUST contain the JSON Voucher Status Data defined in {{vstatus-data}} in the JWS Payload.
+For the JWS-signed JSON format used by this specification, the vStatus artifact MUST use the "General JWS JSON Serialization Syntax" defined in {{Section 7.2.1 of RFC7515}}, which MUST contain the JSON Voucher Status Data defined in {{vstatus_data}} in the JWS Payload.
 {{vstatus_representation}} summarizes the serialization of the JWS-signed JSON vStatus artifact:

 ~~~~